-- Pay the transportation costs (i.e., airfare) of the TFW’s to the work location in Canada and repatriation costs should the TFW be terminated and plans to return to place of origin
+- pay the transportation costs (i.e., airfare) of the TFW's to the work location in Canada and repatriation costs should the TFW be terminated and plans to return to place of origin; and

-- Provide reasonable access to assistance with all aspects of settlement including information on registering for MHSC, schooling (for children if applicable), banking, obtaining identify documents, etc.
+- provide reasonable access to assistance with all aspects of settlement including information on registering for Manitoba Health, schooling (for children if applicable), banking, obtaining identity documents, etc.

 The following positions are ineligible: